Volunteer in Tanzania

 - 5 meaningful project options

-- Program is based in Arusha with placements located in rural and urban communities
+- Program is based in Arusha with placements located in local rural and urban communities

 - Accommodation is in either a volunteer house or homestay